 Earth Dance by Joanne Ryder

-Telescope Fun We know they’re not going to see anything, it’s the process not the product!
+We know they’re not going to see anything, it’s the process, not the product!
 Just be sure they don’t point it at the sun!
 I hang a poster of the planets, we point our telescope at that and ask the kids if they can find Saturn or Neptune.

-This great telescopes is truly designed just for young children.
+This great telescope is truly designed just for young children.
 For use in preschool classrooms, fancy expensive telescopes aren’t necessary.
 This one includes a journal and cool science experiences.
 This telescope is decorated with moons, stars, and planets.
 The moon scope, with 18x to 90x magnification, comes with moon filter and tripod.
-Kids will love this!
+Kids will love this

-More Rocketships!
-These shape rockets start out as name puzzles and quickly become rocketships!
-Start with construction paper squares programed with each child’s name.
+This project starts out as name puzzles and quickly become rocketships!
+Start with construction paper squares programmed with each child’s name.
 Children glue them down in order.
 Add a triangle to the top and one on either side.
 A flame of glitter at the base and its Blast off!
-Oh add some foil stars too!
+Oh, add some foil stars too!

 Shadows You can do this with any large bright flashlight or even a lamp with the shade off.
 Just darken the room and have the children stand about 3-4 ft from a plain wall with the light behind them.
 What fun!